-We evaluate the impact of Covid-19 on abnormal S\&P 500 index.
-We define the daily abnormal S\&P 500 price (AP) between January 2, 2020 and May 29, 2020 by subtracting the average price of the last seven months from the daily price and by dividing the resultant difference from the standard deviation of last seven months (i.e., 148 days) as follows:
+We evaluate the impact of COVID-19 on abnormalities in the S\&P 500 index.
+We define the daily abnormal S\&P 500 price (AP) between January 2, 2020 and May 29, 2020 by subtracting the average price of the last seven months from the daily price and by dividing the resultant difference from the standard deviation of the last seven months (i.e., 148 days) as follows:

-where, $P_t$ is the daily closing price for day $t$, $\sigma_{P}$ is the standard deviation of the last 148 days closing price~(\cite{KIM20192,BIJL2016150}).
+where, $P_t$ is the daily closing price for day $t$, $\sigma_{P}$ is the standard deviation of the closing price in the last 148 days~(\cite{KIM20192,BIJL2016150}).
 We use daily squared log returns of prices $P_t$ as a proxy for daily volatility ($Vol$)~(\cite{Brooks1998,Barndorff-Nielsen2002}):

-\subsection{Covid-19 cases}
+\subsection{COVID-19 cases}

-We study the impact of a number of Covid-19 variables ($\textbf{C}$), e.g., daily US total cases, daily US new cases, daily World total cases, etc. to $AP_t$ and $Vol_t$.
-For a complete list of Covid-19 variables see~Table~\ref{tab:OverviewA}.
-We standardized each Covid-19 variable on the basis of a rolling average of the past $7$ days and corresponding standard deviation as:
+We study the impact of a number of COVID-19 variables ($\textbf{C}$), e.g., daily US total cases, daily US new cases, daily World total cases, etc. on $AP_t$ and $Vol_t$.
+For a complete list of COVID-19 variables see~Table~\ref{tab:OverviewA}.
+We standardized each COVID-19 variable on the basis of a rolling average of the past $7$ days and corresponding standard deviation as:

-where, $C_t$ is a Covid-19 variable (e.g., US total cases) at day $t$, $\mu_C$ and $\sigma_{C}$ are the mean and standard deviation of the corresponding variable within the sliding window of days $[t-k,t-1]$.
+where, $C_t$ is a COVID-19 variable (e.g., US total cases) at day $t$, $\mu_C$ and $\sigma_{C}$ are the mean and standard deviation of the corresponding variable within the sliding window of days $[t-k,t-1]$.